LivelyDismay/Learn-To-Mod/wabbajack-stuff/Frost-Readme.md

 Soon, you'll be at the main starting room.
 Your HUD should look like this if everything was done correctly:
 ![alt text](https://i.imgur.com/INa34se.png)

+Open your Pipboy and navigate to your Misc Items.
+Open the NPCs Travel holotape.
+Set all DLC sections to a Preset of `[0]`.
+Then find the Synths entry and set that to `0` as well - these are outlined in the Holotape itself for your convenience.

 Each door is a different starting location.
 The "vanilla" Frost start is the far door on the right side.
 The rest is up to you.

 ---